yashd0/business-intelligence-Project-/README.md

 The dataset contains several parameters which are considered important during the application for Masters Programs.
 The parameters included are :

+.
 GRE Scores ( out of 340 )

+.
 TOEFL Scores ( out of 120 )

+.
 University Rating ( out of 5 )

+.
 Statement of Purpose

+.
 Letter of Recommendation Strength ( out of 5 )

+.
 Undergraduate GPA ( out of 10 )

+.
 Research Experience ( either 0 or 1 )

+.
 Chance of Admit ( ranging from 0 to 1 )

+# Understanding The Output
+This dataset was built with the purpose of helping students in shortlisting universities with their profiles.
+The predicted output gives them a fair idea about their chances for a particular university.
+In the context of the "Chance of Admit" parameter in this dataset, a value of 0.5 would represent a 50% probability of the candidate being admitted to the Masters program.
+This means that the candidate has an equal chance of being admitted or rejected based on their profile.